tuna/opentuna/README.md

   - SNS notification topic
 - Open TUNA stack
   - S3 asset bucket
+  - application load balancer
+  - ECS cluster for content server and web portal
+  - issue SSL certificate from ACM(only for using Route53 as DNS resolver)
+  - create DNS record in R53 for ALB(only for using Route53 as DNS resolver)
   - Tunasync Manager stack
     - auto scaling group for [tunasync][tunasync] manager
     - intranet application load balancer for manager's API